KellyNyanbinary/KellyNyanbinary.github.io/academics/creative-cage/assets/main.typ

 Mei watched silently.

-“Any questions?”
+"Any questions?"
 Evan asked.

-“Why hide the offline cutoff?” she said.
+"Why hide the offline cutoff?" she said.

-“It’s not hidden,” he said, still smiling.
-“It’s just not... front-facing.
-It confuses new users.”
+"It's not hidden," he said, still smiling.
+"It's just not... front-facing.
+It confuses new users."

 Mei thought about the artists who stayed offline for months while traveling.
 The students who only had internet access at libraries.
 The rural designers with inconsistent broadband.

 That night, she sat at her apartment desk.
 The glow of her secondhand monitor reflected off her glasses.
 She zipped a folder: `adobe_cloud_prototype.zip`.
-Inside were interface diagrams, mockups of the activation flow, and a line that bothered her: “If validation fails three cycles, disable essential functions.”#footnote[For concerned peer reviewers: this entire section regarding Creative Cloud and afterwards are entirely fictional and not representative of Adobe Inc. or Creative Cloud]
+Inside were interface diagrams, mockups of the activation flow, and a line that bothered her: "If validation fails three cycles, disable essential functions."#footnote[For concerned peer reviewers: this entire section regarding Creative Cloud and afterwards are entirely fictional and not representative of Adobe Inc. or Creative Cloud]

 She hesitated.
 Then she hit upload.

 By morning, Reddit was on fire.

 #quote(block: true, attribution: "Reddit Post Excerpts")[
   u/PixelProphet: She leaked the real docs.
-They’re seriously planning to shut down the app offline.
+They're seriously planning to shut down the app offline.

   u/FOSS4Life: Everyone go download Krita NOW.#footnote[https://krita.org]